-You may wonder what does this have to do with anyone’s heart.
+You may wonder what this has to do with anyone's heart.
 It has something to do.
 Our heart goes where we go.
 We cannot leave our hearts in one room and take our bodies into another room (physically speaking), so they go together.
 If one can hide somewhere and God can see him, then God is seeing him as a whole person.

 Remember Hebrews 4:13?
 “And there is no creature hidden from His sight, but all things are naked and open to the eyes of Him to whom we must give account.”

 Think about it.
 Where can we hide?
 We cannot hide from Him, and we cannot hide ANYTHING from Him.

 Did you ever put yourselves in a position where you prayed to God, but then you know that in the back of your mind, you were not completely honest with Him?

 Avoid those kinds of prayers!
 They only make your life miserable.